Reading progress: 0%

 Her writing also shifted toward more personal themes.
 After leaving Fairport Convention, she released solo work that blended traditional sensibilities with introspective themes.
 Albums like The North Star Grassman and the Ravens showed a singer comfortable with vulnerability.
 The move from communal repertoire to individual songwriting mirrored changes in the United States.

-Fairport Convention’s approach to tradition was different from Dylan’s electric turn in tone.
-In Newport, there was often a lot of tension, but British folk rock was more about blending in.
-Electric instruments did not erase history; they simply presented it differently.
-This allowed more people to enjoy traditional stories without losing their connection to their origins.
+Fairport Convention’s approach to tradition differed in tone from Dylan’s electric turn.
+Where Newport became a flashpoint, British folk rock was more often about integration.
+Electric instruments did not erase history; they reframed it.
+That let traditional stories reach wider audiences without losing their connection to older sources.

 The British revival also helped create strong networks of venues and festivals.
 These spaces encouraged close listening.
 Audiences were ready for more complex storytelling.
 In that kind of environment, understated performers could thrive.
 Listeners came to value technical acoustic skill and increasingly sophisticated arrangements.